CyberDefend3r/Py-Docs-Bot/README.md

 ## Usage

 **Invoke the bot with `!docs` keyword**
-- All you need to do to invoke the bot is to use the `!docs` keyword followed by a comma seperated list of search terms.
+- All you need to do is use the `!docs` keyword followed by a comma seperated list of search terms.
 ```
 !docs os.path, pathlib.Path
 ```

-**Things to keep in mind**
+**Important**
 - To prevent the bot from spamming posts, the bot will not reply if it clouldn't find a valid documentation link based on your search terms.
 It will silently ignore the request.

-- The keyword and search terms must be on own line in your comment or it will be ignored by the bot.
+- The keyword and search terms must be on its own line in your comment or it will be ignored by the bot.

 - Full method path is required and the paths are case sensitive.
 (Correct: `!docs pathlib.Path`, Incorrect: `!docs pathlib.path`, or `!docs Path`).
 The exceptions are if you want to return python documentation for the entire module (`!docs pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions (`!docs map, filter`).

 # Example